jplattel/jplattel.nl/content/client/stef-veldhuis.md

 external_link: "https://stefveldhuis.com/" # Optional external URL for project (replaces project detail page).
 ---

 I assisted [Stef Veldhuis](https://stefveldhuis.com) on technological components and realization of his artworks.
+Here's wat Stef had to say about me:

+> It was a pleasure to collaborate with Joost on two projects that were both technically challenging in their own respect.
+Joost is an enthusiastic collaborator that understands my aesthetics of transparency and readability in art and technology.
+His education in the field of chemistry turned out to be indispensable in the MicroCodex project where he managed to implement a safe and sustainable life-support mechanism for a genetically modified organism.

 ## [Microcodex](https://stefveldhuis.com/MC_LR)